ibexa/documentation-developer/docs/permissions/permission_overview.md

 Every user or user group can have many roles.
 A User can also belong to many groups, for example, Administrators, Editors, Subscribers.

-It is best practice to avoid assigning roles to users directly.
+it's best practice to avoid assigning roles to users directly.
 Instead, try to organize your content so that it can be covered with general roles assigned to user groups.

 Using Groups is easier to manage and more secure.
 It also improves system performance.